kedacore/keda-docs/content/docs/2.0/scalers/rabbitmq-queue.md

 **Parameter list:**

+- `host`: rabbitmq host in this format `amqp://<host>:<port>/vhost`.
+If using a username/password consider using `hostFromEnv` or a TriggerAuthentication.
-- `host`: Value is the name of the environment variable your deployment uses to get the connection string.
+- `hostFromEnv`: Value is the name of the environment variable your deployment uses to get the connection string.
 This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.
 The resolved host should follow a format like `amqp://guest:password@localhost:5672/vhost`
 - `queueName`: Name of the queue to read message from.
 Required.
 - `queueLength`: Queue length target for HPA.
 Default is 20.
 Optional.
 - `includeUnacked`: By default `includeUnacked` is `false` in this case scaler uses AMQP protocol, requires `host` and only counts messages in the queue and ignores unacked messages.
 If `includeUnacked` is `true` then `host` is not required but `apiHost` is required in this case scaler uses HTTP management API and counts messages in the queue + unacked messages count.
 Optional. `host` or `apiHost` value comes from authencation trigger.
-- `apiHost`: It has similar format as of `host` but for HTTP API endpoint, like https://guest:password@localhost:443/vhostname.
+- `apiHost`/`apiHostFromEnv`: It has similar format as of `host` but for HTTP API endpoint, like https://guest:password@localhost:443/vhostname.

-Note `host` and `apiHost` both have an optional vhost name after the host slash which will be used to scope API request.
+Note `host`/`hostFromEnv` and `apiHost`/`apiHostFromEnv` both have an optional vhost name after the host slash which will be used to scope API request.

 ### Authentication Parameters

 TriggerAuthentication CRD is used to connect and authenticate to RabbitMQ:

 - `host`: AMQP URI connection string, like `amqp://guest:password@localhost:5672/vhost`.
 - `apiHost`: HTTP API endpoint, like `https://guest:password@localhost:443/vhostname`.

 ### Example